harshamaram/learnings/things to study.md

 - stringbuilder is not thread safe

 transient / volatile
+- volatile: always read value from main memory
+- transient: these variables will not be serialized during persistence

 exception handling
 checked unchecked exceptions
 - checked exceptions: compile time verification.. like IOException, SQLExceptions